wiss84/robots-ai/robots_frontend/README.md

 - **Visual Feedback**: Clean UI that hides technical FEN data from users

 ### Conversation Memory & Context Management
+- **Rolling Summarization**: The system uses a rolling summarization approach that incorporates new messages into existing summaries
 - **Automatic Context Loading**: When users open old conversations, the system automatically loads conversation context
 - **Intelligent Summarization**: Conversation history is summarized using backend AI to provide essential context
 - **Efficient Memory Usage**: Only relevant context is loaded, avoiding memory overload
 - **Seamless Experience**: Users can continue conversations naturally without losing context
 - **One-time Loading**: Context is loaded once per conversation session for optimal performance
+- **Database Integration**: Summaries are stored in the `conversations` table with `summary` and `last_summary_created_at` columns
+- **Smart Context Injection**: Previous conversation summaries are prepended to new messages as context for agents

 ### User Experience
 - **Authentication**: Supabase-based user authentication